juanibiapina/gob/docs/daemon.md

 1. Client attempts to connect to socket
 2. If connection fails, client starts daemon as a detached process (setsid)
+3. Daemon opens database and runs migrations
+4. Daemon performs crash recovery if previous shutdown was unclean
+5. Daemon loads jobs and runs from database
-3. Daemon creates socket and starts listening
+6. Daemon creates socket and starts listening
-4. Client retries connection
+7. Client retries connection

+### Idle Shutdown

+The daemon automatically shuts down after 5 minutes with no **running** jobs:

+- Stopped jobs remain in the database
+- Log files remain in the state directory
+- Next command auto-starts a fresh daemon
+- Jobs are loaded from the database on startup

+This allows the daemon to conserve resources while preserving job history.

-### Shutdown
+### Graceful Shutdown

 `gob nuke` performs a clean shutdown:

-1. Stops all running jobs (SIGTERM)
+1. Stops all running jobs (SIGTERM, then SIGKILL after timeout)
 2. Removes all log files
-3. Removes all jobs
+3. Removes all jobs from database
+4. Sets `shutdown_clean = true` in database
-4. Shuts down the daemon
+5. Shuts down the daemon

-The daemon also shuts down gracefully when it receives SIGTERM or SIGINT.
+The daemon also shuts down gracefully when it receives SIGTERM or SIGINT:

+1. Stops all running jobs
+2. Updates all runs to "stopped" in database
+3. Sets `shutdown_clean = true`
+4. Closes database and removes socket/PID files

 ### Signal Handling

 The daemon handles SIGTERM and SIGINT for graceful shutdown, cleaning up resources before exit.

+## Database Schema

+The SQLite database (`state.db`) contains three tables:

+- **daemon_state**: Key-value store for daemon metadata (`instance_id`, `shutdown_clean`)
+- **jobs**: Job definitions (ID, command, workdir, statistics)
+- **runs**: Run history (ID, job reference, PID, status, exit code, timestamps)

+Schema migrations are managed by [goose](https://github.com/pressly/goose) with embedded SQL files.
+See [`internal/daemon/migrations/`](../internal/daemon/migrations/) for migration files.

 ## Limitations

-- **No crash recovery**: Daemon crash loses all job metadata
-- **Orphaned processes**: Jobs may keep running if daemon crashes
 - **Unix-only**: Windows not supported
 - **Unbounded logs**: Job logs can grow without limit
+- **No automatic restart**: Jobs don't restart automatically after daemon restart (they remain stopped)